All Products

 1. Plan and deploy Bastionhost

-Go to the Bastionhost purchase page to purchase an instance and select specifications based on your business needs.
-Then, enable the instance in the Bastionhost console.
-For more information, see Purchase and log on to a Bastionhost instance.
+Go to the Bastionhost purchase page, select a suitable specification, and then enable the instance on the Bastionhost console.
+For detailed instructions, see Purchase and log on to a Bastionhost instance.

-• Create a dedicated security group: Create or use a dedicated security group for your ECS instances.
-Configure its inbound rules to deny all external access by default, especially to the SSH (port 22) and RDP (port 3389) ports.
+• Create a dedicated security group: Create or plan a security group for your ECS instances.
+By default, its inbound rules should deny all external access, especially for the SSH (port 22) and RDP (port 3389) ports.

-• Configure exception rules to allow access: In the security group, add an inbound rule that allows traffic only from the Bastionhost egress IP address to access the O&M ports of the destination ECS instances, such as port 22 and port 3389.
+• Configure exception rules to allow access: In the security group, add an inbound rule that allows traffic only from your Bastionhost egress IP address to the O&M ports of the target ECS instances, such as 22 or 3389.

 • Example rule: